ngxs/store/docs/recipes/authentication.md

 export class AppModule {}
 ```

-In a typical JWT setup, you want to store your token in your localstorage
+In a typical JWT setup, you want to store your token in the `localstorage`.
+To do this
-so we actually hookup our storage plugin and tell it to track the token
+so we hookup our storage plugin and tell it to track the token
 key in our state.

 Next, we want to make sure that our users can't go to any pages that require authentication.